AdobeDocs/experience-platform.en/help/tags/extensions/web/splunk/overview.md

 >[!IMPORTANT]
 >
 >Depending on your implementation needs, you may need to create create a schema, data elements, and a dataset before configuring the extension.
+Please review all the configuration steps before starting in order to determine which entities you need to set up for your use case.

 Select **Extensions** in the left navigation.
 Under **Installed**, select **Configure** on the Splunk Extension.